Workflow rules

 Workflow rules allow you to automate actions to speed up your workflow, including auto-triage, prioritization, labelling of incoming support requests, and much more.

-Available on the Grow plan and higher.
+Available on the Expansion plan and higher.
 Interested?
 Contact sales or message us in your shared Slack channel.

 How to create a workflow rule